Due to the recent popularity of the ADS-B receiver, many student pilots are talking about getting a portable ADS-B device.

 Without an S mode transponder, your aircraft can not enter the airspace as you will not transmit adequate information to avoid collision inside the airspace.

-Entering an ADS-B rule airspace with no ADS-B out equipment in the airplane, may hamper the smooth flow of traffic in the area.
-Thus the air traffic controller will be unable to get accurate flight information on your aircraft.
+Entering ADS-B rule airspace with no ADS-B out equipment in the airplane may hamper the smooth flow of traffic in the area.
+Thus the air traffic controller will not get accurate flight information on your aircraft.

 So if you, as a student pilot, want to have an ADS-B receiver, that is not a bad idea.
-It is a small investment you can make to make your flight more entertaining as well as develop situational awareness.
+You can make a small investment to make your flight more entertaining and develop situational awareness.

-But it is not going to support you entering an ADS-B rule airspace.
+But it is not going to support you entering ADS-B rule airspace.